 Simple English definitions for legal terms

-Read a random definition: first user
+Read a random definition: legal ruling

 Certificate of Deposit (CD) is a type of savings account where you put a certain amount of money for a specific period of time.
 The bank pays you interest on the money you deposit, but you cannot take out the money until the time period is over.
 The interest rate depends on the bank's savings and money market product, and there may be penalties if you take out the money before the end of the time period.